 Note: A 100% polyester jersey has no elasticity and not eligible for the stretch test to determine curing quality.

-Note: The cracking values may vary for different types of fabric, their density and ink deposit.
+Note: The cracking values may vary for different fabric types, their density, and ink deposit.

 Rub the colored portion of the fabric with a white cock test cloth.
 Then assess the color transfers on the white cloth using the AATCC 9